Frequently Asked Questions

-Here are some answers to the questions that I've been asked most often.
-If you have any other questions, please drop us a line.
+Here are some answers to the questions that we've been asked most often.
+If you have any other questions, if this site doesn't load properly on your web browser or you just want to say hi, please drop us a line or write to us on our guestbook.
+We'd love to hear from you!

-Q: What kind of camera do you use?
+Q: What kind of camera equipment do you use?

 Q: How much did it cost to ship your motorcycles to Europe?
 Who did you use?